tuobangli/author_ber5/README.md

 # author_ber5
-MM invite professors as coauthors (according to read tomorrow)   3
+MM invite professors as coauthors (according to read the day after tomorrow)